Parrot-Developers/firmwared/README.md

 * *FOLDERS*
   asks the server to list the currently registered folders
 * *LIST* FOLDER
-  list all the items in the folder FOLDER
+  lists all the items in the folder FOLDER
   FOLDER is one of folders listed in an answer to a *FOLDERS* command
 * *SHOW* FOLDER IDENTIFIER
   asks for all the information on a given entity of a folder